polyipseity/obsidian-show-hidden-files/README.md

 ## Features

-- Show dotfiles that are forcefully hidden in vanilla Obsidian.
+- Show files that are forcefully hidden in vanilla Obsidian.
-- Toggle visibility of dotfiles.
+- Toggle visibility of hidden files.
-- Interact with dotfiles normally like normal files.
+- Interact with hidden files normally like normal files.

 ## Installation